Metaplay logo

 In particular, we've highlighted the importance of building new features rapidly, incorporating online and social capabilities, employing comprehensive LiveOps tooling, and managing customizable game data and economy pipelines to sustain growth.

-Building on the arguments we raised in Building for Scale - Part One and Building for Scale - Part Two we’ve posited that developers can save time and avoid future headaches by considering these problems now.
+Building on the arguments we raised in Scaling Live Service Games - Part One and Scaling Live Service Games - Part Two we've posited that developers can save time and avoid future headaches by considering these problems now.

 By choosing to build on an extensible and programmable platform that already includes the comprehensive tooling required for developers to navigate the challenges of scaling, they can ensure games can evolve without compromising on innovation or player engagement.

-In the next installment of this Metaplay Miniseries, Building for Scale - Part Four: How to handle the evolving needs of a growing game development team we’ll discuss in-depth some of the implications that scale can have on your people and their workflows, and share some ideas for how to mitigate common problems that surface deep into game development projects way ahead of time.
+In the next installment of Scaling Live Service Games series, Scaling Live Service Games - Part Four: How to handle the evolving needs of a growing game development team we'll discuss in-depth some of the implications that scale can have on your people and their workflows, and share some ideas for how to mitigate common problems that surface deep into game development projects way ahead of time.